The employee guide to Canadian payroll year-end (2025)

 9. What if there is incorrect information on my T4/T4A?

-If your Social Insurance Number is incorrect, or you believe the financial information on your tax receipt is incorrect, please contact your payroll team for them to review.
+If your Social Insurance Number (SIN) is incorrect, or you believe the financial information on your tax receipt is incorrect, please contact your payroll team for them to review.
 If there is an issue, a new tax receipt may need to be issued.
 If your address is incorrect, simply enter the correct information on your tax return.

-10. How do I arrange to make changes to my tax claim amounts or have additional taxes deducted from my pay in 2024?
+10. How do I arrange to make changes to my tax claim amounts or have additional taxes deducted from my pay in 2026?

 11. Why are over half of my tax slip boxes empty?